-- 1.2 What activities has your organisation undertaken to publicise programmes to support the RSPO, RSPO certification, the uptake of RSPO-certified sustainable palm oil and oil palm products, or to support good standing RSPO members during the reporting period? - 1) WRI supports the RSPO and its individual members to identify deforestation-related risks in supply chains, to track trends in deforestation over time, and to monitor deforestation and fires in near-real time through Global Forest Watch (GFW).
+1.2 What activities has your organisation undertaken to publicise programmes to support the RSPO, RSPO certification, the uptake of RSPO-certified sustainable palm oil and oil palm products, or to support good standing RSPO members during the reporting period?

+1) WRI supports the RSPO and its individual members to identify deforestation-related risks in supply chains, to track trends in deforestation over time, and to monitor deforestation and fires in near-real time through Global Forest Watch (GFW).
 WRI partners directly with the RSPO Secretariat and RSPO members to utilize on how to best utilize GFW tools, data, and analyses to drive impact in the palm oil sector.
 The GFW Pro platform has been specifically developed with supply chain actors as the target audience, with numerous RSPO members currently as active users of the platform.
-Freely available to all, it unites users within complex commodity supply chains around a common approach to quantify and manage progress towards meeting deforestation commitments, adhere to commitments, and demonstrate regulatory compliance.
-During this reporting period, we launched several new advanced functionalities, datasets, and analysis features including a new 2020 natural forest base map, subset of the natural lands map, codeveloped with SBTN; new analysis functionality for deforestation reporting KPIs aligned with the Accountability Framework Initiative Common Methodology; as well as new integrated near real time alerts. - 2.)
-We continued to contribute to the updating of the Universal Mill List further aligning the industry around a comprehensive, common dataset.
+It unites users within complex commodity supply chains around a common approach to quantify and manage progress towards meeting deforestation commitments, adhere to commitments, and demonstrate regulatory compliance.

+2.)
+We continued to contribute to the updating of the Universal Mill List - further aligning the industry around a comprehensive, common dataset.
 The UML is the combined effort of eleven major organizations working on supply chain transparency, as well data contributions and input from dozens of companies across the palm oil supply chain.
-The UML is publicly available and will be accessible across a number of platforms including GFW and GFW Pro, RSPO PalmTrace, the Papua Atlas and the Borneo Atlas, Starling, as well as trase earth.
+The UML is publicly available and will be accessible across a number of platforms including GFW and GFW Pro, RSPO PalmTrace, the Papua Atlas and the Borneo Atlas, Starling, as well as trase.earth.
 Additionally, Rainforest Alliance now hosts a website that allows users to access rolling, continuous updates to the dataset and has a submission portal for sending in new data and edits/corrections to the existing dataset.